-Dividing Cryptocurrency During Divorce
+Dividing Cryptocurrency During Divorce: A Guide

 One of the most complex tasks of any divorce is dividing marital property.
 Between classifying assets, tracking down proof ownership, and arguing about a fair split, dealing with real world property is complicated enough without throwing cryptocurrency into the mix.

 But what is cryptocurrency?
 How does it work?
 And—perhaps, most importantly—why is it so tough to divide during divorce?